 Regardless of the purpose of the activities, Recreational Therapists must ensure that the activities are appropriate for their attendees.
 They may need to obtain information and/or medical records from medical staff, family members or the patients themselves.
 To this end, they may ask patients or their families to complete a short questionnaire, survey, or interview.
 During the activities themselves, they observe patients’ participation and reactions—Were they able to keep up with other participants?
 Did they seem to enjoy themselves while doing so?
 If not, it may not be appropriate for that participant to continue.
 That said, in some cases encouraging participants may be appropriate to facilitate their mental or physical stimulation.
 Throughout patients’ recovery process, Recreational Therapists may be involved in developing treatment plans, preparing charts to track progress, and otherwise documenting patients’ activities.
 When they are ready to be discharged, Recreational Therapists may create discharge plans and/or communicate those instructions to the patient as well as any caretakers.

-The technological needs of Recreational Therapists are typically limited to standard office software (e.g., Microsoft Office Suite, email, and web browser software), though depending on their workplace they may also need to use basic medical software.
+The technological needs for a Recreational Therapist career are typically limited to standard office software (e.g., Microsoft Office Suite, email, and web browser software), though depending on their workplace they may also need to use basic medical software.
 However, their tools can vary widely, as different tools may be used for the various activities that patients participate in.
 These may include sports equipment (e.g., archery bows, baseballs, basketballs, bicycles, canoes, bowling equipment, croquet sets), as well as equipment for various hobbies (e.g., cameras for photography, knives and drills for woodcarving, tables and paddles for table tennis, needles and yarn for knitting or crocheting, etc.).
 Some Recreational Therapists may also use therapy equipment (e.g., rehabilitation treadmills, wheelchairs, patient lifts, etc.).

 Recreational Therapists need to have a strong foundation in Psychology as well as strong therapy and customer service skills.
 A service orientation is also essential; that is, the tendency to actively anticipate others’ needs and look for ways to help them.
 The vast majority of Recreational Therapists (88%) hold a bachelor’s degree, while 8% hold a master’s degree.
 The remainder have completed some college, though they may not have earned a degree.